 - SPACs and IPOs are two different ways that companies can use to go public, each process with its own advantages and drawbacks

 - SPACs have grown in popularity with more companies opting for lower cost of going public

 - IPO is a traditional way of listing on a stock exchange, typically takes a while longer in comparison

-- Trade IPOs and speculate on the company’s market cap on its first day, become an investor and sell shares once the company is publicly traded
+- Trade IPOs and speculate on the company’s market cap since its first day.

-- With us, you can get exposure to IPOs or SPACs by trading or investing in company shares
+- With us, you can get exposure to IPOs or SPACs by trading in company shares

 Get in on the action early

 Everything you need to trade a company’s initial public offering (IPO), all in one place.